marwab11/malpractice-dashboard/README.md

 # Medical Malpractice Claims — Interactive Dashboard (Dash/Plotly)

-The project includes an exploratory data analysis and an interactive dashboard for exploring malpractice claims at scale.
+The project includes an exploratory data analysis and an interactive dashboard for exploring medical malpractice claims at scale.

 **Data source (not included):**
 Kaggle — *Medical Malpractice Insurance Dataset*